Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 ![SoundSage - AutoGain Workflow](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/assets/130602253/57c1aedb-5e18-4ea4-84c8-56a0aa21bd12)

-## Contributing

-Thank you for considering contributing to [SoundSage](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage)!
-Anyone can contribute we just ask you to adhere to our guidelines!
-For Contribution Guidelines please see [CONTRIBUTING.md](CONTRIBUTING.md).
-If everything looks good to you then feel free to take a stab at the [SoundSage to-do list](TODO.md)! please leave a comment and document any changes you have made as well as cite any code you may have borrowed!

-##### Cheers! :)
- *The SoundSage Team*

 ### Macro-level Overview of Implementation:

 1. **Interpreting User Prompts**: When a user provides a prompt to [SoundSage](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage), the LLM analyzes the prompt to understand the user's intent.
 This involves parsing the prompt, identifying key words and phrases related to audio processing tasks, and extracting any additional information that might be relevant, such as the location of the audio files to be processed.